Crises in Afghanistan and Haiti: What We Know, How to Get Help and How to Give Help

 HIAS Pennsylvania is deeply saddened by the recent events in Afghanistan and Haiti.
 Our thoughts and prayers are with all of our colleagues, clients, and community members who are affected by these events.
 We stand ready to advocate for our Afghan and Haitian communities and ready to welcome those who come to Philadelphia seeking refuge.

-So far, we have welcomed a few Afghan families to the Philadelphia area and continue to resettle refugees from other countries.
+So far, we have welcomed over 100 Afghans to the Philadelphia area and continue to resettle refugees from other countries.
 We have also been providing legal support to Haitians and Afghans who are here, seeking authorization to remain or to petition for family members overseas.
-We anticipate that these numbers will grow over the coming weeks as increasing numbers of Afghans arrive here in Philadelphia and seek to petition for family members left behind in Afghanistan and as more information is available about the Haitian community’s needs.

 We have received many calls in recent days seeking information and help for loved ones in Afghanistan or Haiti.
 The situation on both fronts is complex and rapidly changing.
 Some important information to understand is that there are different legal processes for different groups of people including (a) people who are here, seeking legal status in order to obtain work authorization and be free from deportation; (b) people who are here, who already have legal status and are seeking to get loved ones out and (c) people who are in Haiti or Afghanistan and are seeking to leave.